Freedom Radio: Plot

 The birth of "Freedom Radio" sees the creation of an underground group of anti-Nazis who regard Karl as their leader.

 Multiple people ring the doctor to wish him happy birthday... but it is not his birthday.

 Captain Muller explains to his superiors how triangulation can be used to calculate where the signal is coming from.
 He blames Goebels for jamming the signal which then cannot be traced.

 Otto visits Irena when the radio is on, they both think they recognise Dr Roder's voice.
 Otto is asked to join Muller's detection unit.
-Fenner starts doing more of the live broadcasts and the doctor's voice is put onto a gramophone record for broadcast.
+Fenner starts doing more of the live broadcasts and the doctor's voice is put onto a gramophone record for broadcast, whilst he appears in public to prove that he is not the Voice.

 His friend Rudolf has friends on each side.
 It is intimated to Rudolph in a coded message that Germany will invade Poland on the following Friday.

 It is discovered that Hitler will be making a major broadcast from a stadium and Hans goes to rig up a bypass to allow their own message to be broadcast instead.